Nandaka/PixivUtil2/readme.txt

                           downloaded again, set 'False' to disable.
  		       -> Override the overwrite and image_id checking from db
-                          (always fetch the image page for checking the size) checkUpdatedLimit     ==> Number of already downloaded image to be check before move to the next member. alwaysCheckFileSize must be set to False. createmangadir  ==> Create a directory if the imageMode is manga.
+                          (always fetch the image page for checking the size) checkUpdatedLimit     ==> Jump to the next member id if already see n-number of previously downloaded images.
+			  alwaysCheckFileSize must be set to False. createmangadir  ==> Create a directory if the imageMode is manga.
 The directory is created by splitting the image_id by '_pxx' pattern.
                     This setting is depended on %urlFilename% format.